Nico Hoerner Player Props: Cubs vs. Brewers

 - Hoerner hit .281 with 22 doubles, five triples, 10 home runs and 32 walks.

-- He hit a long ball in 7.4% of his games last season (135 in all), leaving the ballpark in 1.9% of his trips to the dish.
+- Including the 135 games he logged a plate appearance in last season, he homered in 10 of them (7.4%), leaving the ballpark in 1.9% of his trips to home plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.